 Will the additional free places be available in Northern Ireland?

 In short, no. Northern Ireland offers its own free early education scheme for children in their preschool year.
+There is currently no free childcare available in Northern Ireland.
 All three and four year olds can apply to receive 12.5 hours per week of free preschool education.
 These can be taken as 2.5 hours per day, 5 days a week during term time.
-Places are provided by nursery schools, primary schools with nursery units and some voluntary and private providers.
+Places are provided by nursery schools, primary schools with nursery units and some voluntary and private providers, but cannot be delivered by childminders.
 There are no plans to increase the level of free preschool provision in Northern Ireland.

 Is it correct to call the free entitlement ‘childcare’?